Amended by ULA ballot on March 20, 2022

 A. An annual conference of the Association shall be held at such time–generally in May to coordinate with election and fiscal deadlines of these bylaws–and place as may be determined by the Program Board Chair and the Executive Committee with the ratification of the Board.

-B. A Conference Planning Committee shall be selected to plan each conference and shall be composed of the Conference Chair, Vice-Chair, and Past-Chair; the President, Vice-President, and Past-President; the Executive Director; the Executive Treasurer; the Chairs and Vice-Chairs of the Program Board, Scholarship Committee, and Awards Committee; the two Members-at-Large as per Article 6.D.4; the Event Planner if utilized; and other members as needed who are appointed by the Conference Chair.
+B. A Conference Planning Committee shall be selected to plan each conference and shall be composed of the Conference Chair, Vice-Chair, and Past-Chair; the President, Vice-President/President-Elect, and Immediate Past-President; the Executive Director; the Executive Treasurer; the Chairs and Vice-Chairs of the Program Board, Scholarship Committee, and Awards Committee; the two Members-at-Large as per Article 6.D.4; the Event Planner if utilized; and other members as needed who are appointed by the Conference Chair.

 C. Regional conferences and other workshops shall be held at such times and places as may be determined by the Program Board and approved by the Board.